ssbsukirat/medicine/Infections/Syndromes/UTIs.md

 	- taking broad-spectrum antimicrobial drugs
 	- those with underlying diabetes mellitus
 - >50% of urinary Candida isolates have been found to be non-albicans
+- presentation varies from a laboratory finding without symptoms to pyelonephritis and even sepsis
 -